erik1998serrano/calculator-project/README.md

 -   Rough design of calculator
 -   Figuring out JS
-    -   figure out first how to get numbers show up on the screen upon tap (eventlisteners)
+    -   Figure out first how to get numbers show up on the screen upon tap (eventlisteners)
-    -   store values
+    -   Store values
     -   Implement function to do calculations
 -   Complete design and publish